rakshita-raj/Skill-Bar-Dynamic-1/README.md

 # Skill-Bar-Dynamic
-Dynamic Skill Bar Template Using HTML and CSS
+Dynamic Skill Bar Template Using HTML,CSS and Javascript